kabircse/resources/Cheat_Sheet/Programming/git.md

       ``` git reset fileName          # or git remove --cached fileName  then ```
       ``` echo fileName >> .gitignore   # add this file to gitignore ```

-  3. Misspelled commit message with previous commit
+  3. Misspelled previous commit message with a new commit message
     ```git commit --amend -m "updated commit message" ```

   4. Commit with lastest commit message